 Regarding electricity consumption, Minerva Foods adheres to its Energy Efficiency Program.
-We meticulously monitor consumption and set targets based on technical indicators tailored to the specific context of each country in which we operate.
+We meticulously monitor consumption and set targets based on technical indicators tailored to the specific context of on technical indicators tailored to the specific context of each country in which we operate.